777quality/Hopin-QA-Challenge/README.md

 NB: I have taken note of the requirement for a "test plan that will **minimally** contain the steps that have to be taken" in respect to this, the documented tests below are not as extensively detailed as they may have been.

+Our approach is a blend of exploratory testing with test automation for the UI user journeys and API's.

 ### In Scope

 | Module   | Description |